alexahdp/breadcrumbs/dev/aws_solution_architect_associate_exam_notes.md

 - Egress Gateway

 **Methods of connecting to a VPC:**
- ● AWS Managed VPN.
+ ● AWS Managed VPN
- ● AWS Direct Connect.
+ ● AWS Direct Connect
- ● AWS Direct Connect plus a VPN.
+ ● AWS Direct Connect plus a VPN
- ● AWS VPN CloudHub.
+ ● AWS VPN CloudHub
- ● Transit VPC.
+ ● Transit VPC
- ● VPC Peering.
+ ● VPC Peering
- ● AWS PrivateLink.
+ ● AWS PrivateLink
- ● VPC Endpoints.
+ ● VPC Endpoints

 **Costs for USA**
-Incoming traffic is free
+ - Incoming traffic is free
-communication between EC2 instances at the same AZ is free communication between EC2 instances in different AZ is paid:
+ - communication between EC2 instances at the same AZ is free
+ - communication between EC2 instances in different AZ is paid:
    - 0.02 per Gb using public IP
    - 0.01 per Gb using private IP
-Communication betwee regions: 0.02 per Gb
+ - Communication betwee regions: 0.02 per Gb

 You must keep traffic in AWS to minimize costs

 **S3 data transferring**

 ingress traffic - free
 to internet - 0.09 per Gb
 S3 Transfer Acceleration
     - from 0.04 to 0.08 per Gb

 S3 cross-region replication - 0.02 perGb
 From CloudFront to internet - 0.085 per Gb

 **High performance network**

 EC2 enhanced networking
  - higher PPC, lower latency
  - Elastic Network Adapter
  - Intel 82599....
 (Legacy)

 **Elastic Fabric Adapter**
 (only for Linux)

 ### EC2

 **EC2** - elastic compute cloud.
 Virtual machine
 **EC2 User data script** - for running once, when the machine is started

 Security Groups control in and out traffic of EC2.
 They have only allow rules.

 To working with aws from your EC2 it's better to assign roles to your EC2 instances.
 Using accessKeys may be not so good idea